-It depends on how serious the concerns in the home were and how quickly and effectively the parents complete their case plan tasks and demonstrate benefit.
+It depends on how serious the concerns in the home were and how quickly and effectively the parents complete their case plan tasks.
 A dependency case can be dismissed by the court when one of the parents (or both if the parents remain together as a couple) are able to parent safely.

-Within 12 months, the Judge needs to make a finding about which of the following permanency plans is in the best interest for the children:
+Within 12 months, the judge needs to make a finding about which of the following permanency plans is in the best interest for the children:

-Reunification

-Children return to the care of their parent(s) or legal guardian
+Reunification - Children return to the care of their parent(s) or legal guardian.
 Almost all dependency cases begin with reunification as the desired outcome.

-If reunification doesn't happen, other possible outcomes include:
+If reunification doesn't happen, other possible outcomes, in order of preference, include:

-Adoption

-The adoptive parents become the legal parents and make all decisions concerning the child.
+Adoption-The adoptive parents become the legal parents and make all decisions concerning the child.
 The birth parents' rights are permanently, legally terminated.

-Title 8 Guardianship

-Appointed by the court (usually a relative), the legal guardian will maintain physical custody of the children and be able to make day-to-day decisions for the children.
+Title 8 Guardianship-appointed by the court (usually a relative), the legal guardian will maintain physical custody of the children and be able to make day-to-day decisions for the children.
 The birth parents' rights are suspended, however, they remain obligated to contribute to the support of the child.

-Another Planned Permanent Living Arrangement (APPLA)
+Another Planned Permanent Living

-Also known as long term foster care, is considered only when the child is 16 years old or older and adoption and guardianship are not options.
+Arrangement (APPLA) - also known as long term foster care, is considered only when adoption and guardianship are not options.
 DCS remains the legal decision maker for the child.
 Parent(s) or legal guardian(s) are encouraged to remain involved.